ajithmasthan0320/Getting-and-Cleaning-Data/README.md

 4. Include a README.md in the repo along with the scripts that explains how all of the scripts work and how they are connected.
 5. Analysis R Script

+## Brief description about R Script
+1. Sets the path to data location and loads required packages
+2. Reads Activity labels and features
+3. Processes Train datasets
+4. Processes Test datasets
+5. Merges both Train and Test datasets
+6. Labels the dataset with desriptive variable names
+7. Writes the output to tidyData.txt

 ## Project Outputs

 Output | Name | Location